john-andrilla/deepnumpy-doc/guide/crash-course/1-ndarray.md

 ## Converting between MXNet ndarrays and NumPy ndarrays

-Converting MXNet ndarrays to and from NumPy ndarrays is easy.
+You can convert MXNet ndarrays to and from NumPy ndarrays.
 The converted arrays do not share memory.

 ```{.python .input  n=29}
 a = x.asnumpy()